particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 {{collapse op="start" cellularDevice="Boron"}}

-## Boron - Setting Up A 3rd-party SIM Card
+## Boron - Setting up a 3rd-party SIM card

 * For the Boron 2G/3G most nano SIM cards are compatible.
 * For the Boron LTE, support for LTE Cat M1 is required.
 This is an IoT-specific subset of LTE, and not all carriers support LTE Cat M1 at this time.
 Some may not have approved the u-blox SARA-R410M-02B modem used in the Boron LTE yet and may not allow it on their network, as well.